 10 Best Family Onsen Towns in Japan

 If you’ve ever dreamed of visiting a Japanese onsen but wondered, “Can I bring my kids?”, you’re not alone.
-There are plenty of amazing family onsen towns in Japan that make it easy (and fun!) to soak together.
+The good news is that plenty of amazing family onsen towns in Japan make it easy, fun, and genuinely relaxing to soak together.

-From water parks in Hakone to quiet riverside inns in Kurokawa, you’ll find options for every kind of trip.
-Here are some of my favorite places to unwind and enjoy that cozy onsen feeling as a family.
+From water parks in Hakone to quiet riverside inns in Kurokawa, there’s something for every kind of family trip.
+Here are some of my favorite places to unwind and enjoy that warm, cozy onsen feeling as a family.

 How to choose a family-friendly onsen town

-If you’ve never visited a Japanese onsen before, picking the right town can make all the difference, especially when you’re traveling with kids.
+First time visiting a Japanese onsen?
+Picking the right town makes all the difference, especially when you’re traveling with kids.

-Some places feel relaxed and family-oriented, while others are better suited for couples or quiet retreats.
-Here’s what I’d look for when choosing a family-friendly onsen town in Japan.
+Here’s what I always look for when choosing a family-friendly onsen town in Japan.

 - Private or family baths: Look for kazoku buro (family baths) or kashikiri buro (private baths).
-They’re perfect if you want to soak together without worrying about separate gender baths.
+They’re perfect for soaking together without worrying about separate gender baths or public bathing rules.

 - Easy to reach: Long travel days with kids aren’t fun.
 I stick with towns that are quick to get to from Tokyo or Osaka, like Hakone, Kusatsu, or Arima Onsen.

-- Fun things to do nearby: Kids don’t want to sit in the bath all day, so pick towns with family activities like ropeways, small museums, nature walks, or even hot spring–steamed snacks.
+- Fun things to do nearby: Kids don’t want to sit in the bath all day.
+Pick towns with family activities like ropeways, small museums, nature walks, or even hot spring-steamed snacks.
 Hakone and Beppu are top of my list for that.

-- Flat and walkable streets: Some onsen towns are hilly, which isn’t ideal for strollers.
-Kinosaki and Yufuin are easy to walk around in yukata and sandals, with shops and snack stalls that make it fun for everyone.
+- Flat and walkable streets: Some onsen towns are hilly, which isn’t great for strollers.
+Kinosaki and Yufuin are easy to walk around in yukata and sandals, with shops and snack stalls that keep everyone happy between soaks.

 Best family onsen towns in Japan